FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 towards A Cemeteries Development Programme 2014-2015, the details of which

-were outlined in the report.---
+were outlined in the report.
+---
 8

 The Cathaoirleach stated that he proposed taking his own Motion – Notice of